 St Maarten is part of an island in the Caribbean Sea and the inhabitants are proud of their nation’s location.
 Annual boating events, such as the Regatta held in March and the Alliance Race held in November, are popular events that attract many international visitors.
-The spring Carnival is St Maarten’s biggest event, and is celebrated simultaneously on both sides of the island.
+The spring Carnival is a big St Maarten holiday, and is celebrated simultaneously on both sides of the island.
 It is worth stepping over to the French side at this time to take a look at the differences in celebration, albeit both sides party in true Caribbean style.

 This is a three-day boat race held in March every year.
 The first day sees a race around the island, and then there are special courses designed on the second and third days.
 At the end of each racing event, the day is closed with a celebration party.
 The event attracts sailors from around the globe to compete.

 This festival goes on for three weeks, commencing in the middle of April and finishing at the first weekend of May.
 It is celebrated on both sides of St Maarten, although on the Dutch side the grand parade happens in the capital city, where people dressed in flamboyant Caribbean costumes dance through the streets to the sounds of soca and calypso music.

 This festival takes place on July 21 every year and sees families come together to commemorate the abolition of slavery.
 Slavery was officially abolished in 1833, and events prior to and since have had a huge effect on the history and cultural make-up of this Caribbean society.